The Communist Model

 - advertising as the primary income source of the mass media

-- the reliance of the media on information provided by government, business, and "experts" funded and approved by these primary sources and agents of power
+and "experts" funded and approved by these primary sources and agents of power

 - "criticism" as a means of disciplining the media